- Feeding Problems in Babies

 Once you talk to your baby's pediatrician, you can pursue specialized help for your baby.
 Addressing feeding problems earlier rather than later is essential.
 You may be able to help your baby overcome feeding problems before they become worse.

-Occupational therapy.
-An occupational therapist can work with your child specifically on eating.
-You can pack a meal or snacks, and the therapist will help your child grow comfortable with the foods.
-Steps may include:
+Occupational therapy: An occupational therapist can work with your child specifically on eating.
+You can pack a meal or snacks, and the therapist will help your child grow comfortable with the food.
+Steps may include the following:

 - Feeling comfortable holding and touching the food

 - Tasting the food or putting it in their mouth without chewing

 Lactation consultant: If your baby is breastfeeding, a lactation consultant can help identify issues with nursing.
 These may include:

 Efforts at home: When you're at home with your child, don't argue about food or meals.
 It is important to understand that your child's eating problem isn't a choice.
 Just as with minor feeding problems, try to make meals fun and enjoyable.
 You can still introduce new foods, but take it slowly and be patient.
 You may have to introduce the same food many times before your child tries it or likes it.

 When meeting with medical professionals, it is vital that you learn about your baby's condition and fully understand your baby's feeding problem.
 You might want to ask the following questions:

 - What is the cause of the feeding problem?

 - What specific steps can I take to help at home?